Zero-party data is incredibly valuable because it reflects the customer’s genuine interests and needs.

 Zero-party data

-Zero-party data is information that customers willingly and directly share with a company.
+Zero-party data is information that customers willingly and directly share with a company like when building a progressive profile.
 This includes preferences, feedback, and personal details from surveys, forms, or preference centers.

 Unlike other data types, zero-party data is entirely based on what customers choose to share, making it highly accurate and valuable for personalizing customer experiences.
 It builds trust and transparency between the customer and the company.